-The Vortex Optics Crossfire II is the sub-$250 best rifle scope you can get.
+The Vortex Optics Crossfire II 3×9 is the best rifle scope you can get for under $250.
 It allows you to avoid sacrificing the kinds of features that you’ll really need at the range or in the field.

 Fast target acquisition

-It made for the quickest downrange target acquisition in this price range and some of the clearest full magnification visibility of all the scopes we tested in this range.
+This budget rifle scope made for the quickest downrange target acquisition in the price range thanks to the second focal plane configuration, bullet drop compensation (BDC) reticle, and some of the clearest full magnification visibility of all the scopes we tested under $250.

-Vortex offers some truely high-end scopes and some of that technology has trickled into the other products.
+Vortex offers some truly high-end scopes, and some of that technology has trickled into the other products.